 Child welfare services are provided under federal and state laws to help each eligible child and family function at their maximum potential, both personally and socially.

-The Children's Division was established in 2003 under executive order 03-02.
-The division has a legal mandate to provide services in three primary areas: child abuse and neglect investigations and family assessments; treatment and placement services to children and families; and provision of child care.
+The division has a legal mandate to provide services in three primary areas - child abuse and neglect investigations and family assessments; treatment and placement services to children and families; and provision of child care.